gophergala2016/rex/examples/demo/README.md

 ##Usage

-First launch the server on you desktop or mobile device.
+First launch the server on your desktop or mobile device.
 After the server is running (it has a red background) launch the client application (it has a blue background).